GENI-NSF/geni-tools/gib-rspec-examples/README.txt

-This file outlines the various example RSpec files available.
+This file outlines the various example RSpec files available with geni-in-a box.
 It includes the basic layout for each RSpec as well as its purpose.

 All containers that are generated are dependent on the host OS despite the node type that is specified in the example RSpec, i.e. an Ubuntu host machine